udacity/didi-competition/tracklets/README.md

 # Tracklet Scripts

 This folder contains scripts to create KITTI Tracklet files from rosbag capture data and evaluate Tracklet files.
+This code will not work on the first dataset release without modification, as the topic names have changed as indicated in the first dataset README.

 ## Installation